 We conclude our empirical analysis with evidence of beta compression on days when public information "crowds out" private information (Section 4.2, Proposition 6).
-In testing this implication, the main difficulty lies in identifying days during which public information likely dominates private information.
-Our choice is guided by recent empirical work showing that market betas are compressed on FOMC announcement days (Andersen et al., 2021) and on days when the FOMC holds press conferences (Bodilsen et al., 2021).27 The FOMC holds press conferences in an effort to increase public communication and provide additional transparency.
+In testing this implication, the main difficulty is identifying days during which public information likely dominates private information.
+Our choice is guided by recent empirical work showing that market betas are compressed on FOMC announcement days (Andersen et al., 2021) and on days when the FOMC holds press conferences (Bodilsen et al., 2021).29 The FOMC holds press conferences in an effort to increase public communication and provide additional transparency.
 Thus, press conference (PC) days are times when public information likely reduces disagreement and offer a reasonable setting for our test.

 There are 38 PC days in our dataset (from Apr.
-27, 2011 to Sep.
+27, 2011, to Sep.
 18, 2019).
-Following the procedure in Bodilsen et al. (2021), we form ten value-weighted portfolios sorted on betas, then estimate the CAPM on all days or on PC days separately.
-Panel (a) of Figure 5 shows the difference in betas between the two types of days.
-The estimated market risk premium is much higher and a significant beta compression occurs on PC days, extending evidence in Bodilsen et al. (2021) to a longer sample period.
+Following the procedure in Bodilsen et al. (2021), we form ten value-weighted portfolios sorted on betas, then separately estimate the CAPM on all days or PC days.
+Panel (a) of Figure 5 shows CAPM on each type of days.
+The estimated market risk premium is much higher.
+A significant beta compression occurs on PC days, extending evidence in Bodilsen et al. (2021) to a longer sample period.
 Panel (b) further confirms the beta compression effect by plotting betas on PC days versus betas on other days.